mallocator/gulp-international/readme.md

 Type: string
 Default: ```${path}/${name}-${lang}.${ext}```

-This options allows a user to configure the output format as desired.
+This options allows the user to configure the output format as desired.
 The default will generate all files in the same directory with the language suffix.
 A configuration to store each version in it's own path would be: ```${path}/${lang}/${name}.${ext}```